-Location: Our sincere thanks to our event sponsor, HEIG-VD and to Dr. Pia Stalder, Associate Professor of Intercultural Management and her team for hosting this congress in their wonderful premises.
+Location: Our sincere thanks to our venue sponsor, HEIG-VD and to Dr. Pia Stalder, Associate Professor of Intercultural Management and her team for hosting this congress in their wonderful premises.

 We are extremely proud to share some of the names of our congress presenters:

 - Dr. Aminata Cairo, Lector Inclusive Education, The Hague University of Applied Sciences

 - Prof. Gianni D’Amato, Chair nccr-on the move, the national centre for competence and research in migration

 - Prof. Eric Davoine, Chair Human resources & Organization, University of Fribourg